When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

-The Vitus brand is sold direct to consumer via Wiggle and Chain Reaction cycles and is synonymous with great value for money and good quality.
-I recently had the chance to test out their Vitus Mach E urban electric bike and I was so impressed with it, I’ve decided to buy one!
-Read my full review below to see why I think it’s one of the best all round e-bikes currently available.
+The Vitus brand is sold directly to consumers via Wiggle and Chain Reaction cycles and is synonymous with great value for money and good quality.
+I recently had the chance to test out their Vitus Mach E urban (Alivio) electric bike and I was so impressed with it, I brought one!
+Read my full review below to see why I think it’s one of the best all-around e-bikes currently available.

 Although styled and marketed as an ‘urban electric bike’ it comes across as an incredibly versatile machine that is equally happy on city streets or moorland gravel tracks.
-The frame geometry means it’s not only comfortable, but responsive and stable to ride.
-If you wanted to uses this as a gravel/adventure bike you could fit 650b rims with 47mm wide gravel-specific tyres or stick with the capable 700 x 40 Vee G-Sport tyres already fitted.
+The frame geometry means it’s not only comfortable but responsive and stable to ride.
+If you wanted to use this as a gravel/adventure bike you could fit 650b rims with 47mm wide gravel-specific tyres or stick with the capable 700 x 40 Vee G-Sport tyres already fitted.

 Riding the Mach E brought a big smile to my face.
-It remined me of the more expensive BMC Alpine Challenge AMP Cross Two electric bike.
-Riding without the assist on wasn’t a problem – which is one of the things that attracted me to it (along with the price).
+It reminded me of the more expensive BMC Alpine Challenge AMP Cross Two electric bike.
+Riding without the e-assist wasn’t a problem – which is one of the things that attracted me to it (along with the price).

 The Shimano Steps E6100 motor (also found on the aforementioned BMC) epitomises everything a good e-bike motor should be – lightweight, quiet, smooth and very responsive to rider input.
-The claimed battery range is a massive 185km in Eco mode – this sounds promising, and I’m keen to put this to the test when I receive my Mach E.
+The claimed battery range is a massive 185km in Eco mode – I have personally achieved a range of just under 100 miles (with one bar left on the battery indicator).

-So why have I decided to buy the Vitus Mach E?
+So why did I decide to buy the Vitus Mach E?

-I have to admit that I’ve been toying with the idea of getting another electric bike for some time now.
-Riding an E-bike helped get me back into cycling and lose nearly 4 stone in weight (25kg) – I progressed on to road cycling (in 2017) and have since covered over 12,000 unassisted miles.
+I’ve been toying with the idea of getting another electric bike for some time now.
+Riding an E-bike helped get me back into cycling and lose nearly 4 stone in weight (25kg) – I progressed to road cycling (in 2017) and have since covered over 12,000 unassisted miles.

-Since I started this blog a couple of years ago, I’ve had the pleasure of testing out many different makes and models of e-bike.
-They’re getter lighter, more efficient and a lot of the latest models provide a more natural cycling feel.
-Long gone are the days when electric bikes were ugly, cumbersome machines that were inefficient and quite frankly, unpleasant to ride.
+Since I started this blog a couple of years ago, I’ve had the pleasure of testing out many different models of e-bikes.
+They’re getter lighter, more efficient and a lot of the latest electric bikes provide a more natural cycling feel.
+Long gone are the days when e-bikes were ugly, cumbersome machines that were inefficient and quite frankly, unpleasant to ride.

 I ride anywhere between 75-120 miles per week, purely from a recreational (and fitness) perspective.
-It’s fair to say that I have been well and truly bitten by the cycling bug, but I also realise I’m not getting any younger and staying fit is important not only for me, but to serve as an inspiration for my children.
+It’s fair to say that I’ve been well and truly bitten by the cycling bug, but I also realise I’m not getting any younger and staying fit isn’t just important for me, but it also inspires my kids to be more active.

 Since I started riding a regular bike in 2017, I have completed many 100+ mile days in the saddle and lots of epic rides around the South West of England.
 I’ve seen my fitness increase to a level that I never thought possible and at 51 years of age I feel fitter than I did as a teenager.

 So why have I decided to buy another electric bike?
-Well, for starters the Vitus Mach E is going to be complementing my current cycling regime not replacing it.
-I will still be putting in the miles on my regular road bike.
+Well, for starters the Vitus Mach E is going to be complementing my current cycling regime not replacing it – I’ll still be putting in the miles on my regular road bike.

 This isn’t too much of a problem if you’re a lightweight rider, but I’m 6’1″ (185cm) tall and weigh 17 stone (107kg), I’ve always been a big lad – it’s just the way I’m built!
-Consequently the constant hill climbing does take it out of me and if I do go on a long, hilly ride, when I get home I usually flake out.
-Which isn’t particularly helpful for my wife when she has to deal with five kids.
+Consequently, the constant hill climbing does take it out of me and if I do go on a long ride, when I get home I usually flake out.
+Which isn’t particularly helpful for my wife!

 The Vitus Mach E Urban uses one of the best electric assist systems currently available.
-In fact this exact system is found on more expensive brands like BMC.
+This exact system is found in more expensive brands like BMC.
 The battery is also top-notch offering a potential assisted range of up to 185km on a single charge.